airvzxf/ark-survival-evolved-game-sniparinject/README.md

-# ARK Game
+# ARK: Survival Evolved Game

-Intercept and read the network packages to find information about the game, but it could be useful for any network sniffer.
+Intercept and read the network packets to find information about the game, but it could be useful for any network sniffer.
 This project is work in progress.
 Reefer to the [To-Do's][todo] list to check what is done and what is coming.